uruha8Rushia/CPT316-Assignment2/README.md

 # Weather Dashboard API

-A Flask-based REST API for retrieving weather data using the OpenWeatherMap API.
+A Flask-based REST API for retrieving weather data using the Open-Meteo API.
 This project includes Node-RED integration for workflow automation and data visualization.

 ## Features